GarageGames/Torque2D/tools/doxygen/ReadMe.txt

 Generates Torque2D and TorqueScript reference documentation.

+The latest Doxygen for Windows/OSX can be found here: http://www.stack.nl/~dimitri/doxygen/download.html

 Use the manual (A) or automated (B) method.
-Note that the automated method needs some updating and testing
+Note that the automated method needs some updating and testing.

 ***************